benrushscience/ollama-python-local-gui/README.md

 A polished, privacy-first desktop UI for chatting with **locally hosted LLMs** via an **OpenAI-compatible API** (e.g., **Ollama**).
 Launchable from Jupyter or as a plain Python script.
 Markdown rendering, multi-theme styling, file-context ingestion, streaming, and rich export formats included.
 Built by @benrushscience and GPT-5 thinking.

+To help expedite improvements, here is a custom GPT to use: https://chatgpt.com/g/g-68a49e9e4a008191afe1e98faf9ab0dc-local-ollama-gui-python-gpt

 ---

 ## Highlights